zengjixiang/jina/docs/get-started/create-app.md

 jina new hello-jina --type=deployment
 ```

-This creates a new project folder called `hello-jina` with the following file structure:
+This creates a new project folder called `hello-jina-serve` with the following file structure:

 ```text
 hello-jina/